WSDOT/PGSuper/Documentation/Common/UserGuide/Library Dialogs/Project Criteria Hauling.md

 Item | Description
 -----|----------------
+Compressive Stress - General | Enter the coefficient for the allowable concrete compressive stress for the general bending case (girder selfweight + prestress).
-Compressive Stress | Enter the coefficient for the allowable concrete compressive stress.
+Compressive Stress - With lateral bending | Enter the coefficient for the allowable concrete compressive stress for the cases that include lateral bending due to girder tilt, wind and centrifugal force.
 Tensile Stress - in areas without sufficient bonded reinforcement | Enter the coefficient for the allowable tensile stress.
 Check the "But not greater than" box to establish an upper limit on the allowable tensile stress.
 Tensile Stress - in areas with sufficient bonded reinforcement | Enter the coefficient for the allowable tensile stress.